Using images in content

 Getting started

-Images are most useful when they help people understand information and add clear value.
-Before adding images:
+Images are most useful when they help people understand the content or service.
+If they do not, use clear text instead.

-- check whether an image is needed using Before you use images in content
+- check whether an image is needed using Before you use images in web content

-- review the detailed guidance for the type of image you are using
+- review guidance for the type of image you are using

-- use Checklist for using images before and after publishing content
+- use the Checklist for using images before and after publishing content

-For guidance on adding images in different formats, such as web pages or Word documents, go to How to create accessible content
+For guidance on adding images in different formats (for example, web pages or Word documents), go to How to create accessible content

-If you have questions about this guidance, contact the Communications and Marketing team.
+If you have questions about this guidance, contact the Communications and Marketing team before publishing.

-Everyone who creates or manages content must make it accessible.
-Learn more about what accessible content is and why it matters.
+Everyone who creates or manages web content is responsible for making it accessible.
+Learn what accessible content is and why it matters.